bjk127/Tax-Fraud-and-NLP-Demo/README.md

 For further details, the link to the code can be found [here](https://github.com/bjk127/Tax-Fraud-and-NLP-Demo/blob/master/policy_research.R)

-### 2) Wikipedia Articles
+### 2) Web articles

 Furthermore, consider a corpus formed using web articles, such as the news, Wikipedia pages with key words (e.g., tax fraud, anti-corruption).
-While web-scraping techniques and news APIs are able to rapidly search and mine numerous numbers of articles, I create a small corpus of 13 pertinent Wikipedia pages on tax fraud, saved as `html_urls`.
+While web-scraping techniques and news APIs are able to rapidly search and mine numerous numbers of articles, I create a small corpus of Wikipedia webpages on tax fraud, saved as `html_urls`.
 These links and code can be found [here](https://github.com/bjk127/Tax-Fraud-and-NLP-Demo/blob/master/wiki.R)

 ```
  wiki_urls <- lapply(html_urls, function(x) read_html(x) %>% html_text())